gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 ## Review Queue

-### Test Commit - Building Data Retrieval

-Testing if the commit endpoint is working properly by adding a simple building data example.

-### Debug Test Commit

-Testing to see if commits are working properly with detailed error logging.

 ### VenuesService Building Data Retrieval

 Complete example from codeExample.html showing how to fetch building data using VenuesService.getBuildings() without map rendering.
 Includes data normalization, floor sorting, and performance tracking.